Colony Surf Ltd

 There is little to no remark-level evidence that the building offers covered parking.
 Only a small number of MLS checkbox entries indicate covered/garage types (3 of 20), but none of the public remarks mention a garage, carport, or covered stalls—suggesting covered parking is not a broadly advertised building feature.

-I searched for deeded, owned, included-in-deed, or owned-stall language and found none.
-The parking is consistently described as assigned or based on availability, which does not indicate deeded parking.
+I searched for deeded, owned, or included-in-deed parking language and found none.
+The parking is described as assigned, unassigned, or subject to availability, which points away from deeded parking.

 No analysis available

-I looked for phrases like parking fee, monthly parking charge, parking rental, or additional parking cost and found nothing explicit.
-The listings mention assigned parking, but not any separate parking fee.
+I looked for parking fee, monthly parking charge, parking rental, or additional parking cost language and found nothing explicit.
+Some listings mention assigned parking or parking included in fees, but no separate parking fee is stated.

 Multiple listings and remarks confirm guest parking is available: several remarks state "guest parking" or "additional parking for your guests upon availability," and current MLS checkbox data also commonly includes GUEST (12 of 20), indicating the building typically provides guest parking.